 Elizabeth N. Saunders

-Elizabeth N. Saunders is professor in the School of Foreign Service at Georgetown University.
+Elizabeth N. Saunders is professor of political science at Columbia University.
 She studies international relations and U.S. foreign policy.
-She is the author of “The Insiders’ Game: How Elites Make War and Peace” (Princeton University Press, forthcoming in 2024).
+She is the author of “The Insiders’ Game: How Elites Make War and Peace” (Princeton University Press, 2024).

 Will Congress shut down the government over aid to Israel and Ukraine?